 We already make some information available to the public.
 More details about our published information can be found in our Guide to Information available on our Publication Scheme page.

-If you do not find what you want there, you can make a request by completing a Request Form and sending it to us.
+If you do not find what you want there, you can make a request by completing a request form:

 - Information Request form